Australian government says it was not told why Australian journalist detained in China

 The Australian government confirmed on Monday evening that Cheng, a high-profile business anchor on Chinese state television, had been detained two weeks ago.

+Cheng regularly hosted Australian business forums and events in Beijing.
+She was well known in the Australian business community in China.

+Chinese authorities have not released information on her detention, and China's Ministry of Foreign Affairs did not respond to requests for comment.

 The Australian embassy was given consular access to Cheng via video link on Aug.
-27, he said.
+27, Birmingham said.
 Cheng has two children, both in Australia.

 Business reporting is not usually seen as politically sensitive in China, he said, adding that he was astonished she had been detained.